Renewables Domain

 About Renewable Energy

 Renewable energy brings numerous advantages that can affect the economy, environment, national security, and human health.
 Renewable energy sources include wind energy, solar energy, bioenergy, geothermal energy, hydropower, and marine energy.
 Renewable energy generates about 20% of all US electricity; the United States is a resource-rich country with renewable energy resources 100x that of the nation’s annual electricity need; it just remains a matter of harnessing and utilizing these resources through advanced technology.
-Both an expansion of current technology deployment and emerging technology research will enable increased access to the Nation’s renewable energy potential.
+Both an expansion of current technology deployment and emerging technology research will enable increased access to the nation’s renewable energy potential.

 Emerging Technologies